-Declaration for 2021 pursuant to the German Corporate Governance Code
+Declaration for 2023 pursuant to the German Corporate Governance Code

 The Management Board of Henkel Management AG as the personally liable partner (general partner), the Shareholders' Committee and the Supervisory Board of Henkel AG & Co.
-KGaA ("Corporation") declare, pursuant to Section 161 of the German Stock Corporation Act [AktG], that notwithstanding the specific regulations governing companies with the legal form of a German partnership limited by shares ("KGaA") and the pertinent provisions of its Articles of Association ("bylaws") concretizing this legal form, the Corporation has complied with the current recommendations of the German Corporate Governance Code ("Code") as amended on December 16, 2019 ("GCGC") since the last declaration of compliance of March 2020, and presently complies and will comply in the future with the recommendations of the Code subject to certain derogations indicated below.
+KGaA ("Corporation") declare, pursuant to Section 161 of the German Stock Corporation Act [AktG], that notwithstanding the specific regulations governing companies with the legal form of a German partnership limited by shares ("KGaA") and the pertinent provisions of its Articles of Association ("bylaws") concretizing this legal form, the Corporation has complied with the current recommendations of the German Corporate Governance Code ("GCGC") as amended on December 16, 2019 ("GCGC 2019") since the last declaration of compliance of February 2021, and presently complies and will comply in the future with the recommendations of the Code as amended on 28 April 2022 ("GCGC 2022") subject to certain derogations indicated below.